 How to Thin Paint for Wagner FLEXiO Sprayer

-Are you looking for a way to thin out paint so that it can be used with the Wagner FLEXiO Sprayer?
-Do you want to make sure your paint job looks professional and even without any splotches or streaks?
+Are you looking for a way to make paint easy to use with your Wagner FLEXiO?
+Do you want to make sure your finish looks professional and even without any splotches or streaks?
 If so, read on to learn how to thin paint for Wagner FLEXiO Sprayer.

-Learning how to use a paint sprayer on furniture can be a daunting task, but painting with a Paint Sprayer can make the process much easier.
-However, understanding how much to thin the paint is key to getting the right consistency.
+Learning how to use a paint sprayer on furniture can be a daunting task, but this tool can make the process much easier.
+And understanding how much thinning to do is key to getting the right consistency.

 Click here to subscribe